Dean Tran

 Dean A. Tran is an American politician from Fitchburg, Massachusetts, who was elected to the Massachusetts Senate in 2017 in a special election.
 He represented the Worcester and Middlesex District, and is a Republican.

 Before his election to the Massachusetts Senate, Tran was a member of the Fitchburg City Council.
+In 2022 he was found guilty of Legal Issues including Ethic Violations, Fire Arms Violations and 20 counts of Federal Wire Fraud.

 Early life

 Tran was born in Saigon, since renamed Ho Chi Minh City, Vietnam into a successful business family.
 He emigrated with his family to the United States at the age of 4.
 After fleeing Vietnam by boat, Tran’s family spent two years in a refugee camp in while waiting for their application for green cards to be approved.
 In 1980, he and his family were sponsored by a Catholic priest in Clinton, Massachusetts, which he calls his first real home.
 In 1986, his family relocated to Fitchburg, Massachusetts where he graduated from Fitchburg High School.
 Tran continued his education, earning a bachelor's degree from Brandeis University in 1997.